-The story of the two diagrams as omina of a golden age is repeated in the book Baihu tongyi 白虎通義 of the Han period, and the scholar Liu Xin 劉歆 said that the "Inscription of the Luo" was found by Yu the Great when he tamed the floods.
-He interpreted this inscription and came to the conclusions made in the correlative cosmology described in the chapter Hongfan 洪範 of the Shangshu.
-While the Hetu is connected with the eight trigrams, the Luoshu is related to the Five Processes 五行 in this story.
+The story of the two diagrams as omina of a golden age is repeated in the book Baihu tongyi 白虎通義 of the Han period, and the scholar Liu Xin 劉歆 (d.
+23 CE) said that the "Inscription of the Luo" was found by Yu the Great when he tamed the floods.
+He interpreted this inscription and came to conclusions about correlations between various elements in the universe.
+These are described in the chapter Hongfan 洪範 of the Shangshu.
+While the Hetu is connected with the eight trigrams, the Luoshu is in this narrative related to the Five Processes 五行.

-Archeological findings from the Yangshao 仰韶 and Dawenkou 大汶口 cultures have shown that the patterns to be found in the two charts and in the hexagrams date from the Neolithic age.
-The distribution of the numbers is also identical to that found in the numbers in the chart on the prognostication dish of the Great Unity of the Nine Palaces (taiyi jiugong zhanpan 太乙九宮占盤) from the Warring States period 戰國 (5th cent.-221 BCE) found in Fuyang 阜陽, Anhui.
+Archeological findings from the Yangshao 仰韶 and Dawenkou 大汶口 cultures show that the patterns to be found in the two charts and in the hexagrams date from the Neolithic age.
+The distribution of the numbers is also identical to that found in the numbers in the so-called "chart on the prognostication dish of the Great Unity of the Nine Palaces" (taiyi jiugong zhanpan 太乙九宮占盤) from the Warring States period 戰國 (5th cent.-221 BCE) that was found in Fuyang 阜陽, Anhui.

-Qing period 清 (1644-1911) Confucians like Huang Zongxi 黄宗羲 or Hu Wei 胡謂 contradicted the cosmological interpretation of the Neo-Confucians.
+Qing period 清 (1644-1911) Confucians like Huang Zongxi 黄宗羲 (1610-1695) or Hu Wei 胡渭 (1633-1714) contradicted the cosmological interpretation of the Neo-Confucians.
 In his inscription Wan Gongze muzhi ming 萬公擇墓志銘 Huang Zongxi assumed that the Hetu and Luoshu were very crude geographical maps of ancient times.
-Yet it is more probable that the charts served as a theoretical illustration of the universe for the purpose of prognostication, or to symbolize the elements of which the cosm or the body were believed to consist.
+Yet it is more probable that the charts served as a theoretical illustration of the universe for the purpose of prognostication.
+The elements in the chart might also have symbolized the elements of which the cosm or the human body were believed to consist.